siddiq22/TransferMarket/README.md

 financial investments in transfers and on-field success.
 By examining how money spent translates into competitive achievements, we offer a holistic perspective on the football transfer market's economic, strategic, and competitive dimensions.

+Data:
+The dataset for this project is sourced from the Transfermarkt website, a renowned platform that serves as a comprehensive repository for football-related data, including player transfers, market values, and club information.
+Transfermarkt has established itself as a reliable and widely-used resource in the football analytics community, providing enthusiasts and analysts with detailed insights into the dynamic world of player movements and financial transactions within the sport.
+The focus of this data exploration centers on the transfer data of football players within the top 5 European leagues, namely the Premier League (England), La Liga (Spain), Bundesliga (Germany), Serie A (Italy), and Ligue 1 (France).
+For this Project, I have merged the data for all years together for simplicity.